Andrew Abbott is the Gustavus F. and Ann M. Swift Distinguished Service

 return to Chicago in 1991, he taught for thirteen years at Rutgers University.

-An active teacher, Abbott has served on or chaired 97 dissertation committees, and his students teach at universities and colleges throughout the United States.
+An active teacher, Abbott has served on or chaired over 100 dissertation committees, and his students teach at universities and colleges throughout the United States.
 He served from 1993 to 1996 as Master of Chicago's Social Science Collegiate Division and as Chair of the Department of Sociology from 1999-2002.
 He has also chaired the University's Library Board and the task force planning the future of the University's libraries.
 Abbott edited Work and Occupations from 1991 to 1994 and has edited the American Journal of Sociology since 2000.
 He was President of the Social Science History Association in 2002/3.
 Abbott was Norman Chester Research Fellow at Nuffield College, Oxford, in 1997 and has continued to visit Oxford regularly since.
 He is a member of the American Academy of Arts and Sciences and in 2011 received the degree of Docteur Honoris Causa from the Universite de Versailles St-Quentin-en-Yvelines.

 back to top